Since 1971, the Occupational Safety and Health Administration (OSHA) has

 from OSHA.
 Unfortunately, a large percentage of these fatalities involved

-sites.
-The most common causes of death in the construction industry, known
+The leading causes of workplace deaths in the construction industry, called

 Falls: Roughly 36.5% of all deaths in the workplace occurred due to employees